OpenLineage/docs/docs/integrations/airflow/default-extractors.md

 )
 ```

-### 4. Job Facets
+### 4. Job facets

 A Job in OpenLineage is a process definition that consumes and produces datasets.
-The Job evolves over time, and that change is captured when the job runs.
-This means the facets we would want to capture in at the Job level are independent of the state the Job is in.
-Custom facets can be created to capture this job data.
-For our operator, we stuck with pre-existing job facets, the `DocumentationJobFacet` and the `OwnershipJobFacet`:
+The Job evolves over time, and this change is captured when the Job runs.
+This means the facets we would want to capture in the Job level are independent of the state of the Job.
+Custom facets can be created to capture this Job data.
+For our operator, we went with pre-existing job facets, the `DocumentationJobFacet` and the `OwnershipJobFacet`:

 ```python
 job_facets = {